jonhillmtl/django-rest-template/README.md

 - install `Docker`
 - fork the repo
-- check for `TODO: TEMPLATE-USER` in the codebase, and modify the code accordingly
+- check for `TODO TEMPLATE-USER:` in the codebase, and modify the code accordingly
 - `docker-compose up --build`